top of page

 a.
 Group Presentation Using Google Meet and Google Slides

-For this activity, the students and I went on Google Meet first to discuss what makes a good presentation.
+For this activity, the students and I first met on Google Meet to discuss what makes a good presentation.
 We talked about a few speeches they enjoyed in their lifetime and what made them like them.
-I briefly reviewed the day's subtopics before assigning the students into groups with a subtopic to present.
-The notes and instructions have been uploaded to Google Classroom before meeting the students online.
+I briefly reviewed the day's subtopics before assigning the students to groups, each with a subtopic to present.
+The notes and instructions were uploaded to Google Classroom before meeting the students online.

-Then, we all left the Google Meet session as they had to get on Google Meet again, this time with their group members.
-During activities like this, I wish Google Meet had a breakout room feature like the Zoom app so I can easily monitor each group’s discussion.
-During the debate, the students worked on their Google Slides collaboratively as they were discussing on Google Meet.
+Then we all left the Google Meet session because they had to join again, this time with their group members.
+During activities like this, I wish Google Meet had a breakout room feature like Zoom's, so I could easily monitor each group’s discussion.
+During the debate, the students worked collaboratively on their Google Slides as they discussed on Google Meet.
 Google Slides allows simultaneous editing by different users, making it very convenient for in-class group work.
-After the allocated time, everyone joined my Google Meet session again and presented their topics by sharing their Google Slides onscreen.
+After the allotted time, everyone rejoined my Google Meet session and presented their topics by sharing their Google Slides on screen.

 b.
 Paraphrasing Practice Using Google Docs

-One of the writing skills I teach every semester is paraphrasing as students must know how to avoid plagiarism before we get into the full swing of the semester.
+One of the writing skills I teach every semester is paraphrasing, as students must know how to avoid plagiarism before we get into full swing.
 While most students have been exposed to this skill, many still cannot paraphrase.
-Ample notes and examples should be provided before carrying out this activity.
+Ample notes and examples should be provided before this activity is carried out.

 To check students’ understanding, I prepared three sentences in three columns and made as many rows as there were students.
 Everyone would get the same Google Docs link and work on their paraphrases simultaneously.
-Each student could see their friends’ answers as they were typing, which could help the weaker students see different responses by their classmates and aid them in their paraphrases.
+Each student could see their friends’ answers as they typed, which could help weaker students see different responses from their classmates and aid them in their paraphrases.
 After all the students had finished, we would then go on Google Meet and discuss which paraphrased responses were acceptable and which were not.

 c.
 Video Review Using YouTube and Google Docs

-I try to expose the students to as many speeches as our time (and Internet data) allows for oral presentation classes.
+I try to expose students to as many speeches as our time (and Internet data) allow in oral presentation classes.
 This activity, adapted from the TED-Ed website, helps to bolster students’ understanding of the theories presented in class with real-life examples.

 For this activity, students were asked to: